 Our structure is made up of our Regulatory Standards, Supervision, Enforcement and Corporate Services divisions.
-During 2023 we also created a fifth, CEO division, comprised of our Stakeholder Engagement & Corporate Affairs, Governance and Strategy and Change functions.
+During 2023 we also created a fifth, CEO division, comprised of our existing Stakeholder Engagement & Corporate Affairs, Governance and Strategy and Change functions.
+This centralised these existing functions under a simplified structure.